Passivity-preserving splitting methods for rigid body systems: Introduction

 \section{Introduction}

-In this paper we consider a system of ordinary differential equations with controls arising as a model of a marine vessel, and we explore the use of splitting methods in the numerical solution of this system.
+In this paper we propose passivity preserving splitting methods for the control of input-output passive rigid body systems, and in particular for a model of a marine vessel.
+The preservation of passivity under numerical discretization is not well known in the literature.
+We here propose a simple and general technique to achieve passivity-preservation under numerical discretization when using splitting methods.
+This technique is applicable to a large class of input-output passive systems, of which the vessel model is a special example.

 The control of vessel rigid body equations is important in the simulation of a number of offshore marine operations \cite{marinecontrolsystems}.
 One example is the simulation of pipeline installations sketched in Figure~\ref{fig2}.

-The pipe-laying process comprises the modeling of two structures, a vessel and a pipe, which interact with each other.
+The pipe-laying process comprises the modeling of two interacting structures, a vessel and a pipe.
 It is usual to model the vessel as a torqued rigid body with control, and the long and thin pipe as a rod.
-Environmental forces such as sea and wind effects must in general be accounted for in the model.
-For this problem the parameters to control are the vessel position and velocity, the pay-out speed and the pipe tension, while the control objectives are to determine the position of the touchdown point of the pipe and to avoid critical deformations and structural failures \cite{jensen09mac}, \cite{jensen10anp}.
+The parameters to control are the vessel position and velocity, the pay-out speed, and the pipe tension.
+The control objectives are to determine the position of the touchdown point of the pipe, and to avoid critical deformations and structural failures \cite{jensen09mac}, \cite{jensen10anp}.
+The design of damping forces and controls must ensure that the resulting system is input-output passive, i.e. an energy conservation/dissipation property must be satisfied.

-The full pipe-lay problem has already been simulated in \cite{jensen10anp}, using local parametrizations based on Euler angles for both the pipe and the vessel.
-The focus in this paper is on developing efficient and robust solvers for the vessel part of the model, since this is the only part of the vessel-rod multibody system which can be controlled, and also since the boundary conditions of the rod come from the vessel rigid body equations.
-Our proposed solvers are splitting methods specifically tailored for this problem.
+The full pipe-lay problem has already been simulated in \cite{jensen10anp}, using local parametrisations based on Euler angles for both the pipe and the vessel model and with standard numerical techniques.
+The focus in this paper is the the passivity preserving integration of the vessel rigid-body model.